Skip to content

 Search below to learn more about the men.

-We are still reporting, and we will update this database with new information when we receive it.
-Are you or someone you know one among the people who were deported?
+Are you or someone you know among the people who were deported?
 Do you have information about the deportation operation to share?
-You can fill out this form or reach our tip line on Signal at 917-512-0201 or WhatsApp at 917-327-4868.
+You can reach our tip line on Signal at 917-512-0201.
+Please be as specific, detailed and clear as you can.

 238 people